mweagle/Sparta/content/docs/overview.md

 # Terms and Concepts

-At a high level, Sparta transforms a single **Go** binary's registered lambda functions into a set of independently addressable AWS Lambda functions .
+At a high level, Sparta transforms a **Go** binary's registered lambda functions into a set of independently addressable AWS Lambda functions .
 Additionally, Sparta provides microservice authors an opportunity to satisfy other requirements such as defining the IAM Roles under which their function will execute in AWS, additional infrastructure requirements, and telemetry and alerting information (via CloudWatch).

 The table below summarizes some of the primary Sparta terminology.